Access August 2025 HDPE Prices & Forecasts

 HDPE Price Outlook

 HDPE Price Outlook.
-The price of HDPE (Yarn, China) increased during May 2020 to 1,010 USD per metric ton, which represents a slight rise of 1% compared to the previous month’s value.
-On a year-over-year basis, the prices of HDPE (Yarn, China) decreased significantly by 23%.
-Meanwhile, the average price of HDPE (Southeast Asia) amounted to 977 USD per metric ton, from 1,280 USD per metric ton one year earlier.
-On a month-over-month basis, the price of HDPE (Southeast Asia) is 1% higher than the price one month before.
+The price of HDPE (Yarn, China) increased during March 2025 to 1,160 USD per metric ton, which represents a slight rise of 0.9% compared to the previous month’s value.
+On a year-over-year basis, the prices of HDPE (Yarn, China) decreased modestly by 0.9%.
+Meanwhile, the average price of HDPE (Southeast Asia) amounted to 1,120 USD per metric ton, from 1,110 USD per metric ton one year earlier.
+On a month-over-month basis, the price of HDPE (Southeast Asia) is 3% higher than the price one month before.

-The price of HDPE (Yarn, Middle East) rose slightly throughout May 2020, reaching 942 USD per metric ton.
-The price is 1% higher than the average price in the previous month and 25% lower than the average price one year before.
-In contrast, the prices of HDPE (Blow molding, Europe) decreased significantly during May 2020, reaching 815 USD per metric ton, which means a decline of 9% from the previous month’s price and a decline of 38% from the previous year’s price.
+The price of HDPE (Yarn, Middle East) rose throughout March 2025, reaching 1,060 USD per metric ton.
+The price is 5% higher than the average price in the previous month and 1% higher than the average price one year before.
+In contrast, the prices of HDPE (Blow molding, Europe) increased during March 2025, reaching 1,300 USD per metric ton, which means a rise of 5% from the previous month’s price and a decline of 8% from the previous year’s price.

 About HDPE

 About HDPE.
 HDPE (a.k.a.
 High Density Polyethylene) is one of the three main types of polyethylene, figuring among the most used polymers worldwide.
 It is the most widely used polyethylene resin.
 HDPE may be either ethylene homopolymer or a copolymer of ethylene and alpha-olefins (1-hexene, 1-butene).
 Polyethylene is considered to be high density when having density greater than 0.94 g/cm³.
-Despite having density only marginally higher than that of low-density polyethylene (LDPE), HDPE presents larger strength-to-density ratio, due to its little branching and consequent stronger intermolecular forces.
+Despite having density only marginally higher than that of low-density polyethylene (LDPE), HDPE presents larger strength-to-density ratio.
 The high demand for polyethylene is in large part due to a combination of the availability of ethylene raw material, its relatively low cost and a wide variety of applications.

 HDPE may be either ethylene homopolymer or a copolymer of ethylene and alpha-olefins, and is manufactured on commercial scale via low-pressure polymerization processes using mainly Ziegler-Natta or chromium-based catalysts.
 The main technologies suitable for its production include slurry, solution, and gas phase processes.
 The most common comonomers used commercially are 1-hexene and 1-butene.
 The physical and mechanical properties of final HDPE depend on its density, type, molecular weight (MW), and molecular weight distribution (MWD), characteristics controlled by the catalyst employed and reaction conditions.

 HDPE Handling.
-HDPE may react with strong oxidizing agents and should not be stored near such materials.
-The bags must be stored at room temperature (preferably below 50 °C), in a well ventilated position and under dry conditions.
-HDPE can also be stored and/or transported in car silos, containers, or large cartons to avoid contamination, heat, and direct sunlight.
+HDPE may react with strong oxidising agents and should not be stored near such materials.
+The bags must be stored at room temperature (preferably below 50 ºC), in a well ventilated position and under dry conditions.
+HDPE can also be stored and/or transported in car silos, containers, or large cartons to avoid contamination, heat and direct sunlight.

 HDPE Production.
 HDPE Homopolymer production consists in the polymerization of ethylene without any other alpha-olefins, in such a way that different HDPE manufacturing routes are related to different sources of ethylene.
 In this context, typical HDPE production routes are based on ethylene manufacturing (via steam cracking of paraffinic hydrocarbons).
 Raw materials and the respective production processes employed in the manufacturing of HDPE are listed below.